TerminatorJ/DeepLocRNA/README.md

 ### Environment preperation

-To run the model, you should download DeepLocRNA via git or pip
+To run the model, you should download DeepLocRNA via git or pypi

 ```
+From git
 pip install git+https://github.com/TerminatorJ/DeepLocRNA.git
+or from pypi
+pip install DeepLocRNA
 ```
 install conda in your local machine